About Me

 Sandy v Queensland Human Rights Commissioner [2022] QSC 277; 12 QR 556 (9 December 2022) (led by D O’Gorman SC)

-BS8786/2022 Timothy Kay & Ors -v- Chief Executive of Queensland Corrective Services (led - judicial review of vaccine mandate and public health orders)
+BS8786/2022 Timothy Kay & Ors -v- Chief Executive of Queensland Corrective Services (judicial review of vaccine mandate and public health orders)

 BS554/2022 Annette Forrester & Ors -v- Dr Peter Aitken, Acting Chief Health Officer Queensland & Ors (led - judicial review of vaccine mandate and public health orders)